Roque Santana Fernandes: Role in Goan democracy (1962–1963)

 On 17 June 1962, Fernandes made a public announcement at Veliapura (present-day Velim) compound in presence of Gopala Handoo, representative of India Prime Minister Jawaharlal Nehru and his father, Avelino, that he aims to provide democracy to his people.

 Fernandes was believed by many locals as a democratic warrior that was recognised as a "one man power" in Goa.
 He went on a fast until death, demanding that the members of the Goa Parliament be elected by the people and not appointed directly by any other government representative.
-Soon after his demands were met, Fernandes gave up his hunger strike and met with Nehru to hold the first Goa, Daman, and Diu elections.
-It is for these such contributions he is hailed as the "Father of Goan Democracy".
+Soon after his demands were met, Fernandes terminated his hunger strike and engaged in a meeting with Nehru to hold the first Goa, Daman, and Diu elections.
+He is known as the "Father of Goan Democracy" due to such significant contributions.

 Fernandes was an eminent satyagrahi.
 He was successful in introducing democracy for Goans by objecting then Lt. governor, Kunhiraman Palat Candeth's nomination of 29 members consultative council for the administration of Goa, Daman, and Diu territory, during his three days satyagraha by indefinite hunger strike in Margao.
 Fernandes coerced Prime Minister of India, Jawaharlal Nehru, to hold the first Goa, Daman and Diu Legislative Assembly elections, which came into existence on 9 December 1963 followed by the convening of the first Goa Legislative Assembly on 9 January 1964.